 Internal communication is way more than top-down messaging from your HR team.
 In order to make your employees successful and engaged, it’s of vital importance that you stimulate collaboration.
 A popular tool to stimulate engagement and collaboration within and across teams is offering a chat functionality within your employee app.

 12. Internal newsletters

-The good old newsletter can’t be left out from this list.
+The good old newsletter can’t be left out of this list.
 For organizations with desk employees, who have access to company emails, this is a popular tool to engage with employees.
-However, for organizations with a lot of frontline workers, you’re newsletters will be left unread.
-Think of modern, mobile friendly, ways to share important monthly business updates, your employee/team of the month awards, and upcoming campaigns.
+However, for organizations with a lot of frontline workers, your newsletters will be left unread.
+Think of modern, mobile-friendly, ways to share important monthly business updates, your employee/team of the month awards, and upcoming campaigns.

 13. Creative tools to spice up your comms

-We all know a picture says more than a thousand words, so make sure to grab the attention of your employees with nice visuals.
-Their are tons of free tools out there for graphic design, stock photography, videos, and GIFs.
+We all know, a picture says more than a thousand words, so make sure to grab the attention of your employees with nice visuals.
+There are tons of free tools out there for graphic design, stock photography, videos, and GIFs.